Machine learning with neural networks: Introduction

-Another task where neural networks excel is {\em machine translation} .
-These networks are dynamical ({\em recurrent}). .
-They take an input sequence of words or sometimes single letters.
-As one feeds the inputs word by word, the network outputs the words in the translated sentence.
+Another task at which neural networks excel is {\em machine translation} with dynamical, or recurrent networks.
+Such networks take sentences as inputs.
+As one feeds word after word, the network outputs the words in the translated sentence.
 Recurrent networks can be efficiently trained on large training sets of input sentences and their translations.
-Google translate works in this way \cite{Wu2016}.
+Google translate works in this way.
+Recurrent networks have also been used with considerable success to predict chaotic dynamics.
+These are all examples of {\em supervised} learning , where the networks are trained to associate a certain target, or label, with each input.

-Artificial neural networks are good at analysing large sets of high\--di\-men\-sional data where it may be difficult to determine {\em a priori} which properties are of interest.
-In this case one often relies on {\em unsupervised learning} algorithms where the network learns without a training set.
-Instead it determines in terms of which categories the data can be analysed.
-In this way, artificial neural networks can detect {\em familiarity} (which input patterns occur most often), {\em clusters} , and other structures in the input data.
-Unsupervised-learning algorithms work well when there is redundancy in the input data that is not immediately obvious because the data is high dimensional.
+Artificial neural networks are also good at analysing large sets of unlabeled, often high\--dimensional data -- where it may be difficult to determine {\em a priori} which questions are most relevant and rewarding to ask. {\em Unsupervised}-learning algorithms organise the unlabeled input data in different ways.
+They can for instance detect familiarity and similarity (clusters) of input patterns and other structures in the input data.
+Unsupervised-learning algorithms work well when there is redundancy in the input data, and they are particularly useful for large, high-dimensional data sets, where it may be a challenge to detect clusters or other data structures by inspection.

-In many problems some information about targets is known, yet incomplete.
-In this case one uses algorithms that contain elements of both supervised and unsupervised learning ({\em reinforcement learning}) .
-Such algorithms are used, for instance, in the software AlphaGo \cite{alphago} that plays the game of go.

-The different algorithms have much in common.
-They share the same building blocks: the neurons are modeled as linear threshold units ({\em McCulloch-Pitts neurons}) , and the learning rules are similar ({\em Hebb's rule}) .
-Closely related questions arise also regarding the network dynamics.
-A little bit of noise (not too much!) can improve the performance, and ensures that the long-time dynamics approaches a steady state .
-This allows to analyse the convergence of the algorithms using the {\em central-limit theorem} .

-There are many connections to methods used in Mathematical Statistics, such as {\em Markov-chain Monte-Carlo} algorithms and {\em simulated annealing} .
-Certain unsupervised learning algorithms are related to {\em principal component analysis} , others to clustering algorithms such as {\em $k$-means clustering} .
+Many problems lie between these two extremes of supervised and unsupervised learning.
+Consider how an agent may learn to navigate a complex environment, in order to get from one location to another as quickly as possible, or expending as little energy as possible.
+The method of {\em reinforcement learning} allows the agent to do just that, by optimising its behaviour in response to environmental cues in the shape of penalties and rewards.
+In short, the agent learns to act in such a way that it receives positive feedback (reward) more often than a penalty.